Kristina01111000/Drws_site/README.md

 - Try it in quiz 1 first to see if it is good

 - See how to see all member data from peepso at one time -> is it even possible? -> look under users, or under manage
-- Will be emailed other questions for quizzes
+- Will be emailed other questions for quizzes from ben
 - he wants 10 questions per quiz
 	- quizzes that have 10 questions: # 1,